 In the single-zone scenario, the terminating CMS MUST timestamp this EM message immediately upon transmission of the NCS-signaling DLCX message.

-In the intra-domain or inter-domain scenarios, the terminating CMS MUST timestamp this message upon transmission of the last signaling event in the following list:
+In the intra-domain or inter-domain scenarios, the terminating CMS MUST timestamp this message upon transmission/receipt of the NCS-signaling DLCX message, or based on a vendor-proprietary trigger.